Traditional Book Publishing FAQs for Authors

 Let’s use the example of one of my most successful clients, who signed a contract with a well-known university press and hired me to help him with his proposal and copy editing, which helped him get the contract:

-He was surprised to learn that he has to pay for the image permissions, map design, and indexing.
+He was surprised to learn that he has to pay for image permissions, map design, and indexing.

 The bigger-name publishers pay for more than the less-prominent ones.
 Something to consider.
 Some of the biggest publishers will do some advertising on the author’s behalf.
 Some of the smaller ones have a website, an online catalog, and an email list, and that’s all.

-It may cost a traditional publisher, on average, $30,000 to produce, promote, and print 1,200 copies of a book.
+It may cost a traditional publisher, on average, $30,000 or more to produce, promote, and print 1,200 copies of a book.
 Publishing is a business.
 They (usually) want to know they can make a profit from your book without having to do too much advertising to get there.

 Ready to get published?
 Book a coaching call or get started with publishing coaching today.